kiwih/subleq-vhdl/README.md

 The 4 seven segment displays are in matrix form, so they require a driver to scan the different digits continuously (using persistance of vision).

 Currently, the processor runs the following program:
- 0. Write FF to the first seven seg display, continue
+ 0. Write F to the first seven seg display, continue
  1. (nop) Jump to 2
  2. Subtract 1 from seven seg display, if now 0, go to 4, else continue
  3. (nop) Jump to 2